haroonabbasi/PortScout/back-end/readme.md

-# PortScout Backend
+# PortRegistry Backend

-The Python sidecar for PortScout.
+The Python sidecar for PortRegistry.
 It bridges the gap between the web UI and your operating system.

 ## Features
 - **FastAPI Server**: Exposes endpoints for scanning and process management.